 Now that we know how many panels are needed, the question becomes, what will fit on the roof or area designated for the solar array?
 Solar panels are large, about 5.5 feet tall and 3 feet wide, which takes up quite a bit of space when strung together.
 Our Project Developers have the expertise to model what your home or business could look like with solar.
 They can factor in the building codes that local entities require for solar installations into their design.
 Their goal is to design a system that meets your energy goals in-line with existing codes and safety regulations.

-Our solar proposals are free and no-obligation, and would give you the best idea of what you would need to consider when going solar.
-Fill out the form below to see how you can get started today!
+Our solar proposals are free and no-obligation, and will give you the best idea of what you would need to consider when going solar.
+Get started today!